scottish-government-design-system/designsystem.gov.scot/styles/tables/index.md

 parent: styles
 thispage: style.tables
 phase: 3
-summary: The Design System's table component make it easier to compare and scan information.
+summary: The Design System's table styles make it easier to compare and scan information.
 ---
-## About this component

-## Why we use this component

 ## Usage

 ### Table caption

-Tables should include a [caption](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/caption) element that describes the table in the same way you might use a heading element.
+All tables must include a [caption](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/caption) element that describes the table in the same way you might use a heading element.
 A well-written caption adds context to a table and makes it easier to understand.

 ### Table headers